-We’ve been fortunate to partner with this remarkable founder and his team since UiPath’s Series A in Q1 2017 (led by our partner Luciana Lixandru).
+We’ve been fortunate to partner with this remarkable founder and his team since UiPath’s Series A in Q1 2017 (also led by the Accel Team).
 It’s deeply rewarding to have the opportunity to expand our partnership today alongside CapitalG and KPCB, who’ve joined us in this round to assist UiPath through its next phase of growth.

 The new financing will be used to accelerate the development of the company’s product roadmap, particularly around innovations that integrate machine learning and AI algorithms within a customers’ digital business operations.
 UiPath, which added offices in Houston, Seattle, Washington, DC, Munich and Paris this quarter, will also use the proceeds to further expanding its international operations.
 The company now employs more than 500 professionals across 10 countries.